Normandie-class battleship: Description

 The Normandie-class ships were 175 m long at the waterline, and 176.4 m long overall.
 They had a beam of 27 m and a mean draft of 8.84 m at full load.
 They were intended to displace 25250 MT at normal load and 28270 MT at deep load.
 The ships were subdivided by transverse bulkheads into 21 watertight compartments.

 The first four ships were equipped with one set of steam turbines driving the inner pair of four-bladed, 5.2 m propellers.
-Normandie and Flandre had license-built Parsons turbines, Gascogne had turbines by Rateau-Bretagne, and Languedocs turbines were built by Schneider-Zoelly.
+Normandie and Flandre had license-built Parsons turbines, Gascogne had turbines by Rateau-Bretagne, and Languedoc's turbines were built by Schneider-Zoelly.
 The four ships had a pair of four-cylinder vertical triple-expansion engines that drove the two outer three-bladed, 3.34–3.44 m propellers for steaming astern or cruising at low speed.
 The last ship, Béarn, was equipped with two sets of Parsons turbines, each driving a pair of three-bladed, 3.34 m propellers.
 Normandie and Gascogne were fitted with 21 Guyot-du Temple-Normand small-tube boilers, Flandre and Languedoc were equipped with 28 Belleville large-tube boilers, while Béarn had 28 Niclausse boilers.
 All of the boilers operated at a pressure of 20 kg/cm2.

 The ships' engines were rated at 32000 PS and were designed to give them a speed of 21 kn, although use of forced draft was intended to increase their output to 45000 PS and the maximum speed to 22.5 kn.
 The ships were designed to carry 900 MT of coal and 300 MT of fuel oil, but up to 2700 MT of coal could be stored in the hull.
 At a cruising speed of 12 kn, the ships could steam for 6600 nmi; at 16 kn, the range fell to 3375 nmi, and at top speed, it dropped to 1800 nmi.
 The ships would have had a crew of 44 officers and 1,160 enlisted men when serving as a flagship.